Delta3-Studio/Backdash/docfx/docs/troubleshooting.md

 ## Beware of Dangling References

-If your game state contains any reference type be very careful in your `save` and `load` functions to rebase your reference pointers as you `save` and `load` your data.
+If your game state contains any reference type, be very careful in your `save` and `load` functions to rebase your reference pointers as you `save` and `load` your data.
 When copying data, be sure that you are no copying an object reference instead of the values.